LeifKlemetsen-eaton/AutomaticWipeScript/README.md

 ## Logging of the REST-API requests
 In HERNIS Watchdog Control:<br>
 * Stop REST Module
-* Enable logging of all requests
+* Right click on REST Module.
+Select Advanced -> Enable logging of all requests
 * Start REST Module

 REST-API request are stored here: